mohamedhayibor/ideas4Free/README.md

 #### 31. Create technology that can transfer one's consciousness to younger clones. (bodies will be just vehicles)

+#### 32. Create a technology that can accelerate our brain thinking (ie: increasing its clock time)

+#### 33. Create a technology that makes the brain more Non-blocking IO: When humans waste a lot of time worrying some BS (what the people at the coffee shop think of us, ....).
+In brief we are pretty bad at thinking straight when we are in fear, stressed, upset.
+The technology will make us no get "blocked" on those negative moments.

+#### 34. Create a device that automatically sends all our slow thinking (complex computations) to a computer.
+We will get to maximize our fast thinking potential.

+#### 35. Create technology that allow any humans to connect to any public camera or drone (extreme bird view...) and see as what the device can capture.
+(We already have the tech to make it a reality, maybe we will just spend more time designing the distributed system algorithms)

+#### 36. Make the brain more powerful and making it consume more % energy away from the other parts.
+(Could move more towards bionic arms, legs)

+#### 37. Technology that forces to zoom in and out of focus in order to solve hard problems.
+(Will systematically make think at lower or higher level of abstractions - maybe cut the time required to solve a problem by a factor of 10)

+#### 38. Create a thought simulation (provocation) machine so that people don't have to take drugs to deal with nasty things such as depression, stress, anger, insecurities.

+#### 39. Technology that could effectively freeze the body when we are sleeping.
+(Maybe give us younger bodies - ability to live longer)

+#### 40. Create software that could compute shortest paths (Traveling Salesman Problem) the most efficiently for 3d directions. ie: traffic, cruise control of drones, shared flying cars (cabs), and other flying vehicles.

+#### 41. Create a distributed system (thinking as one mind) that will monitor all agriculture plants live at matter of minutes providing water, nutrients when necessary.
+What's the big vision here?

+> We could have a system that monitors the aggregate data the live data of what people are buying and shaping production of food and other products accordingly.
+(Balancing supply and demand at matters of seconds - milliseconds)

 # Final thought
 I will be more than happy if you implement any of them and make billions or just for fun.